Conseils

 Orange: a palette of sunshine and character

-Choosing the right shade of orange is the first step in setting the mood for your room.
+Choosing the shade of orange is the first step in defining the atmosphere of your room.

 Terracotta, burnt orange, rust

-These deep, earthy hues create a bohemian, Mediterranean, or ethnic feel.
-They're ideal for a cozy, sophisticated atmosphere inspired by nature.
+These deep, earthy hues create a bohemian, Mediterranean, or ethnic ambiance.
+They are ideal for a cozy and sophisticated atmosphere inspired by nature.

-These vibrant, vibrant shades inject energy, modernity, and a pop of color into your home.
-Perfect for a contemporary, vibrant living room.
+These vibrant and dynamic shades inject energy, modernity, and a pop of color into your interior.
+Perfect for a contemporary and dynamic living room.

 Apricot, pastel orange

-These soft, luminous shades evoke warmth and softness.
-They blend perfectly into Scandinavian or soothing decor.
+These soft, luminous shades evoke warmth and gentleness.
+They blend perfectly into a Scandinavian or calming decor.

 #Rust

-The secret to successful decorating with an orange sofa lies in the balance of colors to highlight your centerpiece.
+The secret to successful decorating with an orange sofa lies in balancing the colors to highlight your centerpiece.

 Timeless neutrals for softness and elegance